• Skip to primary navigation

 • Vanilla extract - use pure vanilla extract, not imitation vanilla, for the best taste

-1. Combine the almond flour, baking soda, coconut sugar, ground cinnamon, ground ginger, allspice and salt in a food processor.
+• Combine the dry ingredients, almond flour, baking soda, coconut sugar, ground cinnamon, ground ginger, allspice and salt in a food processor.
 Pulse 3-4 times just to mix.

-2. Add in the coconut oil, molasses, egg, and vanilla and process until a dough forms.
-This takes about 15-20 seconds.
+• Add in the wet ingredients, coconut oil, molasses, egg, and vanilla and process until a dough forms.
+This takes about 15-20 seconds, stopping to scrape the sides of the bowl as needed.

-3. Transfer the dough into a bowl, wrap with plastic, and let it chill in the fridge for about 30 minutes.
+• Transfer the dough into a bowl, wrap with plastic, and let it chill in the fridge for about 30 minutes for best results.

-4. Remove the dough from the fridge.
+• Remove the gingerbread dough from the fridge.
 Using a spoon (or a small cookie scoop) scoop out the dough and roll them in some coconut sugar, then arrange them about 2 inches apart from each other on the baking sheet.
 Gently press on each cookie to slightly flatten.

 How to Freeze Gingerbread Cookie Dough